Online Course » DD06 Developmental Disability - Supporting Skills Development

 Other Courses You May Be Interested In

-MH11 Mental Health - Health and Safety
+CW111 Child Welfare I - Health and Safety

-This purpose of this module on health and safety is to introduce the basic concepts of nutrition, healthy life styles, symptoms and signs of illness, medication issues, responding to environmental emergencies, and safety issues and practices.
+This module on health and safety will introduce you to the basic concepts of nutrition, healthy life styles, symptoms and signs of illness, medication issues, responding to environmental emergencies, and basic good health practices.
+All of these are important in your work with children.

 Forgot Password help button image Create Account